2019 (S) Reverse Proof Silver Eagle

 Description

 The 2019 (S) Reverse Proof Silver Eagle is a proof Silver Eagle struck at the San Francisco Mint, part of the American Silver Eagles 1986 to Date series.
-With a mintage of 29,910, this is a scarce issue.
-The obverse features Liberty striding confidently toward the sunrise, draped in the American flag, carrying branches of laurel and oak symbolizing civil and military glory — Adolph Weinman's iconic design adapted from the Walking Liberty Half Dollar, while the reverse displays a heraldic eagle behind a shield, designed by John M. Mercanti — the most reproduced coin image in history (1986-2020) or an eagle in flight carrying an oak branch, the redesigned reverse by Emily Damstra introduced in 2021 (2021+).
-Designed by Adolph A. Weinman (obverse) / John M. Mercanti (reverse 1986-2020) / Emily Damstra (reverse 2021+).
-Struck in 99.9% silver, 40.6 mm in diameter.
+With a mintage of 29,910, this is a scarce issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty striding confidently toward the sunrise, draped in the American flag, carrying branches of laurel and oak symbolizing civil and military glory — Adolph Weinman's iconic design adapted from the Walking Liberty Half Dollar and the reverse displays a heraldic eagle behind a shield, designed by John M. Mercanti — the most reproduced coin image in history (1986-2020) or an eagle in flight carrying an oak branch, the redesigned reverse by Emily Damstra introduced in 2021 (2021+).
+The 2019-S Enhanced Reverse Proof, limited to 30,000, sold out instantly and became a highly sought modern key.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value is approximately $181.
+Struck in 99.9% silver, weighing 31.1 grams, 40.6 mm in diameter, with a reeded edge.
 Cataloged as PCGS #807000.
-The American Silver Eagle has been the United States' official silver bullion coin since 1986, containing one troy ounce of .999 fine silver.
-Key dates include the 1995-W Proof (mintage ~30,125), 1994-P (proof only), and the 2019-S Enhanced Reverse Proof.
-The transition between Type 1 (Mercanti) and Type 2 (Damstra) reverses in 2021 created strong collector demand.

 External References